ohrrpgce/ohrrpgce/README-source.txt

   LICENSE.txt
 -----------------------------------------------------------------------------
 APOLOGY
-  The OHRRPGCE's Source code is ugly.
+  Most of the OHRRPGCE's Source code is ugly.
 UGLY!
 Messy!
 Poorly planned!
 I most sincerely apologize for this fact, and I protest that I am not really the terribly incompetent programmer that you might assume I am just by reading this code.

   When I first started programming the OHRRPGCE back in late 1996, I was ignorant of many important programming concepts.
 The most noticeable of